carrot93/meteor-reactive-schema/README.md

 Warning: Do not use the dev branch right now.
-Something in the tests is triggering an infinite loop and I have not be able to find out why!
+Invalid validations are triggering an infinite loop!

 ReactiveSchema